WELCOME FROM THE DEPARTMENT HEAD

 Kinesiology, Sport & Leisure Studies Welcomes you to “GSU”

-Dr. Simmions welcomes you to the KSLS Department at Grambling State UniversityOn behalf of the faculty, staff and students, welcome to the Department of Kinesiology, Sport and Leisure Studies (KSLS) and the Sports Administration Graduate Program.
-With the beginning of the 2022 Fall Semester, KSLS will be celebrating its 72nd anniversary as an academic department.
-And we’re delightful that you will be meeting the scores of former and current majors.
+Welcome to the Department of Kinesiology, Sport & Leisure Studies (KSLS) and the Sports Administration (SPA) Graduate Program.
+With the students of the 2022 Fall Semester, KSLS will be celebrating its 72nd anniversary as an academic department.

-The department offers undergraduate options in Kinesiology with concentrations in either Health Promotion, Pedagogy (Teaching) or Sport Management, or Leisure Studies with concentrations in either General Recreation or Therapeutic Recreation.
+The department offers undergraduate options in Kinesiology with concentrations in either Health Promotion, Pedagogy (Teaching) or Sport Management; or Leisure Studies with concentrations in either General Recreation or Therapeutic Recreation.
+Additionally, students who desire to engage in graduate study have the option of pursuing a graduate degree in Sports Administration (SPA).
+Students also have the option of pursuing a Minor in the KSLS Department in the areas of: Coaching; Physical Education (non-teaching); Sport Management; Substance Abuse Counseling; and, Health Education.

-As we celebrate our 65th Anniversary, join us and be a part of the KSLS adventure.
+As we celebrate our 72nd Anniversary, join us and be a part of the KSLS adventure.
 One Village, One Mission, One Vision, One Grambling.
 Welcome!

 Dr. Simmons receives award.Chronology of Departmental Milestones